 - Financial conflict of interest (FCOI) – A significant financial interest (SFI) that could directly and significantly affect the design, conduct, or reporting of PHS-funded research.

-- Designated Research Official – In terms of this policy, the Designated Research Official will be considered the Clinical Research Supervisor, Pharmaceutical Trials Coordinator, or the Director of Pharmacy and Research
+- Designated Research Official – In terms of this policy, the Designated Research Official will be considered the Research Project Manager or the Chief Financial Officer

 - Key Research Personnel – All persons who will have a significant role in the design or conduct of the research, and includes at a minimum all Principal Investigators and Co-Investigators, and any individuals who are individually named on a grant or contract application, who are listed on an FDA form 1572, who are named as contact persons in the informed consent documents or recruitmentmaterials for research, or who provide supervision of the persons who are obtaining informed consent to participate in research.